Guthen/guthlevelsystem/README.md

 #### Other

 + `Player:LSSendNotif( msg, type, snd )`, where `msg` is the text, `type` the `NOTIFY_` (http://wiki.garrysmod.com/page/Enums/NOTIFY) and `snd` the sound file name

+### Contact

+Feel free to propose update, functionnalities or report bugs and exploits on my Discord or on this GitHub repository.